 Best Black Mirror Episodes

-When "exit music for a film" fades in it's truly horrifying and somehow beautiful moment, and it ties it all together perfectly.
-The fact that it's so real kinda sticks with you.
+When "Exit Music (For a Film)" fades in, it creates a truly horrifying yet somehow beautiful moment.
+It ties it all together perfectly.
+The fact that it feels so real sticks with you.

-When withdrawn Kenny ( Alex Lawther) stumbles headlong into an online trap, he is quickly forced into an uneasy alliance with shifty Hector ( Jerome Flynn) - both at the mercy of persons unknown.
+When withdrawn Kenny (Alex Lawther) stumbles headlong into an online trap, he is quickly forced into an uneasy alliance with shifty Hector (Jerome Flynn).
+Both are at the mercy of persons unknown.

 This one had me on edge the entire time.
-Fantastic episode and extremely f'd up
+Fantastic episode and extremely messed up.

 In a seaside town in 1987, a shy young woman and an outgoing party girl strike up a powerful bond that seems to defy the laws of space and time.

-In a future entirely controlled by how people evaluate others on social media, a girl is trying to keep her "score" high while preparing for her oldest childhood friend's wedding.
+In a future entirely controlled by how people evaluate others on social media, a girl tries to keep her "score" high while preparing for her oldest childhood friend's wedding.

 After failing to impress the judges on a singing competition show, a woman must either perform degrading acts or return to a slave-like existence.